department-of-veterans-affairs/va.gov-team/teams/vsa/onboarding/VSA Technical Orientation.md

 *   PDF tk (PDF generation)

 ## Slack
-Slack is preferred over emails; however, you may be getting meeting requests via email that you’ll need to accept and add to your calendar.
+Slack is preferred over emails; however, you will get meeting requests via email that you’ll need to accept and add to your calendar, so you should still check your company email a few times a day.
+You are also required to check your VA email weekly via Citrix Access Gateway (CAG) to keep it active (daily if your job requires it).
+You are expected to have slack running and constantly monitored during working hours.
+We also recommend turning on the Google Calendar and Google Drive slack apps.
 *   Federal DSVA Workspace URL: https://dsva.slack.com
 *   Guidance: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/onboarding/vsa-slack-guidance.md
 *   DSVA Channels: